CorneliusDeng/corneliusdeng.github.io/_pages/about.md

 # 📖 Educations

-- *Sep.
+- *Oct.
 2025 - Present*: Ph.D. in Computer Science at School of Engineering and Computer Science, Victoria University of Wellington.

 - *Sep.
 2022 - Jun.
 2025*: M.Eng. in Computer Technology at School of Computer Science and Engineering, University of Electronic Science and Technology of China.